theirc/airbel/src/_projects/medicine-bank.md

 focuses:
   - other
 geolocation:
-  region:
+  region: Jordan
-  latitude:
+  latitude: '31.963158'
-  longitude:
+  longitude: '35.930359'
 description: >-
-  Low-income people in Jordan often struggle to access the medicine they need.
+  Low-income communities in Jordan often struggle to access the medicine they need.
 This solution is aimed at making supply chains more efficient to reduce the cost of pharmaceuticals.
 hero_image:
 featured_image:
 featured_video_url: